BennoCrafter/PollMatrixBot/assets/help_message.md

 **Creating a Poll**
 **Start a Poll**: Use the `!create <name>` command to start a new poll.
-   - Example: `!create Favorite Fruit`
+   - Example: `!create Eating list`

 **Add Items**: After creating the poll, just start typing the items you want to add.
 Each message will be considered as a poll item.
+You can also add a quantity number.
    - Example:
      - Type `Apple`
-     - Type `Banana`
+     - Type `Pizza Hawaii`
-     - Type `Cherry`
+     - Type `2x Pizza Hawaii`

 **Close the Poll**: When you're done adding items, use the `!close` command to finalize the poll.
    - Example: `!close`

 **Remove an Item**: If you need to remove an item from the poll, use the `!remove <item>` command.
-   - Example: `!remove Banana`
+   - Example: `!remove Apple`

 **Commands Summary:**
 - `!create <name>`: Create a new poll with the specified name.